Content on this page was generated by AI and has not been manually reviewed.

 How can I tell if encryption is truly enabled on Touch VPN?

 Encryption is enabled when the tunnel is active and you pass leak tests no DNS or IP leaks.
 Check the app’s protocol and cipher settings to confirm AES-256 or equivalent is in use, then run DNS and IP leak tests to verify.
+Planet vpn extension setup and review: browser vpn extension features, privacy, performance, and how to choose 2026

 Can Touch VPN encryption be disabled by my network or router?